JackyXu866/PathFinding/readMe.txt

 	Advantage: It is more computational friendly

 Currently, the size of agent we assume is 1x1, which is equal to the tile size, so we only need to compare the `to tile` is obstacle or not.
 If the size is bigger, we need to consider about its left and right based on the size of the agent.

+Way points design:

+After discussion, we decided to use a manual approach to find all way points. using an automatic algorithm, a simple algorithm would only reduce the total number of path points but not build efficient paths, and there are many complex cases and corner cases that make the method unwieldy.
+In our approach, we prioritize coverage, which means that we prioritize avoiding the presence of unreachable destinations.
+Then, after constructing a reasonable way point map, we perform an optimization to remove some points from the duplicate coverage area and then reduce the computational load.
+The process will be similar with tile method.
+We first create the map and connect all way points.
+And then we add the start and end location.
+The A* algorithm will begin after we connect the start node, end node and other way point nodes.
+At the end it should have a better result compare to the tile method.